-The Land Trust leases office space under a non-cancelable operating lease dated January 9, 2018, expiring September of 2022, which includes an option to extend for an additional five years.
-During the year ended June 30, 2022, the total fair market value of the rent expense for the office lease was estimated to be \$15,408, of which \$11,562 was covered by an in-kind donation.
-Future minimum lease payments are not considered material to the operations of the Land Trust and have been excluded from this note to the financial statements.
+The Land Trust leases office space under a lease dated October 27, 2022, expiring November of 2027.
+During the year ended June 30, 2023, the total fair market value of the rent expense for the office lease was estimated to be \$15,497, of which \$9,000 was covered by an in-kind donation.
+The Land Trust has the option to terminate this lease on an annual basis, and as such, the future lease payments have not been capitalized under FASB ASC 842, Leases, and future minimum lease payments have been excluded from the financial statement disclosures.